Reducing Rouquier Complexes: Introduction

-When working with Rouquier complexes, it is useful to consider appropriate representatives in the category $\Cb(\D)$ of complexes.
+When working with Rouquier complexes, it is useful to consider appropriate representatives in the category $\C(\D)$ of complexes.
 The natural ones are just the tensor products between the standard and costandard complexes.
-When the category $\D$ is Krull-Schmidt (see Theorem \ref{thm_soergcat}), any complex admits a \emph{minimal subcomplex}: a homotopy equivalent summand with no contractible direct summand.
-In this paper we find an intermediary reduction for positive (or negative) Rouquier complexes (i.e.\ with only $F_s$'s, or resp.\ $F_s^{-1}$'s) which is available with no restriction on the coefficients.
-The minimal subcomplex is very hard to find in general, but one can see our result as a first step of such a reduction.
+When the category $\D$ has a complete local coefficient ring (see Theorem \ref{thm_soergcat}), any complex admits a \emph{minimal subcomplex}: a summand which is homotopy equivalent to the original complex and has no contractible summand.
+This is very hard to find in general.
+In this paper we find an intermediate reduction for positive (or negative) Rouquier complexes (i.e.\ with only $F_s$'s, or, resp., only $F_s^{-1}$'s) which is available with no restriction on the coefficients.

+As a first application, this result has been used in \cite{Mal_wak} to study the extension groups between Wakimoto sheaves in the homotopy category of the affine Hecke category in type $\tilde{A_1}$ over $\mathbb{Z}$.